Aryandh162/Home-Credit-Default-Risk-Predictor/README.md

 💡 A Machine Learning Web App for Credit Risk Analysis

 This project predicts whether a loan applicant is likely to default or repay based on their financial, demographic, and credit history data.
-Built with Flask, scikit-learn, and pandas, it provides both real-time predictions and batch CSV uploads for large-scale credit risk assessment — wrapped in a modern interface.
+Built with Flask, scikit-learn, and pandas, It provides both real-time predictions and batch CSV uploads for large-scale credit risk assessment — wrapped in a modern interface.

 🚀 Features
 🧠 ML-powered predictions using trained classification models